cytoscape/cytoscape.js/documentation/md/core/init.md

 **ready** : A callback function that is called when Cytoscape.js is ready to be interacted with.
 You can not call functions on the `cy` object before this function executes.

+**showOverlay** : A boolean, indacating whether you'd like to see the "cytoscape.js" overlay in the bottom right of the viewport (default `true`).

 **elements** : An array of elements specified as plain objects.

 For example: